AryamanReddi99/Creature-Forest/README.md

    * Fights to the death with hawks
 4. Crow
    * Steals from doves
-   * Backs down when confronted
+   * Backs down when confronted by hawks & geese

 New agents are simple to add by extending the base class in ***Creature_Forest_Base.ipynb***.
 Each agent has a lifespan of 10.